 Introduction to Geography from global, place-based, cultural, and socio-environmental perspectives.

 An introduction to Geography from global, regional, and place-based perspectives.
 The course examines social and environmental transformations that arise from the complex interactions between natural systems and human activities.
 More generally, the course encourages students to “think geographically” and critically about global processes by applying a regional approach that focuses on several world regions and their social, political, and environmental connections.
-The thematic approach covers several key issues, including: globalization, migration, climate change, and social and environmental justice.
+The thematic approach covers several key issues, including: globalization, physical geography, migration, climate change, cultural identities, and social and environmental justice.

 Lafayette Hall L108 (View Campus Map)

 Note: These dates may change before registration begins.

 Note: These dates may not be accurate for select courses during the Summer Session.

 |Last Day to Drop|

 |Last Day to Withdraw|

 There are no courses that meet this criteria.